About

 Handbook chapters / Encyclopedia entries

-in preparation (invited).
-Non-linear writing and normativity: How different structures produce different norms.
+submitted (invited).
+The normativity of linearity in writing and grapholinguistics.
 In Heather Winskel & Hye K. Pae (eds.), The Springer Handbook of Reading in Nonlinear Scripts.
 Berlin: Springer.

 accepted a (invited).
 What Hangul means for grapholinguistics: Theoretical implications of a unique writing system.
 In Hye K. Pae, Heather Winskel & Say Young Kim (eds.), The Springer Handbook of Reading in Korean Hangul.
 Berlin: Springer.